Dreem-Media/patter-core-styles/README.md

 `import { X } from "@patter/patter-core-styles/js/public/_utils";` becomes `import { DOMReady } from "@patter/patter-core-styles/js-utils";`

 `@use '@patter/patter-core-styles/scss/abstracts' as *;` becomes `@use '@patter/patter-core-styles/scss/breakpoints' as *;`

+`.scrolled` becomes `.scrolled-past-header`, `.scrolled` is now added as soon as the user has scrolled